vaneenige/THREE.Phenomenon/README.md

 Type: `String` <br/>

 The vertex shader of the program which will calculate the position of every instance.
 This will automatically get merged with the shaders that's created based on the provided geometry.

+#### options.fragment
+Type: `Array` <br/>

+The fragment parameter is optional and can be used to modify specific parts of the provided material's fragment shader.
+For example: Give every instance a unique color or manually use its position for calculations.

 #### options.geometry
 Type: `THREE.Geometry` <br/>